OutWooods/7-languages-prolog/README.md

 I tried to follow a cycle of learn (aka the dump files), do (the questions files) and then memorise (the anki files).

 Then each week I write up some notes on learning the language, what its taught me, and also write an article on learning - linking what I experienced doing this to research on how memory actually works.
+Prolog really made me think hard about the challenges of learning something you struggle to understand and you can see my reflections linked to research [here](learning-theory-do-before-know.md).

+I've really learnt alot from this language, and you can see my personal reflections [here](learning-from-prolog.md).

 ## Why Seven Languages?